 Latin America is a rich, vibrant, diverse region, welcoming millions of international tourists each year.
 It encompasses 33 countries and nearly 13% of the Earth’s total land area.
 The best part?
 There’s SO much to discover here and if you’re planning to visit for the first time, the sheer amount of information can actually be overwhelming.
 Luckily, we’ve done most of the research for you and narrowed down a list of some of the best places to visit in Latin America, to make your trip planning easier.
-Here are the 12 best places to visit in Latin America this year…
+Here are the 12 best places to visit if you’re planning a South American Tour this year…

 12. Belize City, Belize